 “Doing the Body Prayer felt so amazing.
 It was in my own voice, with powerful music, and really went to the heart of what was troubling me.
 I could sometimes feel the negativity floating away from me.
 I was living my life by checking things off of a list.
 The Body Prayer and its process helped me to ground myself and be present.”

 An unexpected bonus?
 “How much I was able to forgive myself for things I didn’t know I was punishing myself for.”

 It took a good 6 weeks for me to know when Joanne reached the tipping point.
 It’s the thing I’m always looking for with clients, where that corner from control to surrender is turned.

 That’s when I know that this is going to go the way we want it to go.

-Recently I asked Joanne what the 3 biggest outcomes of our work together were.
+During her pregnancy, I asked Joanne what the 3 biggest outcomes of our work together were.
 She listed them this way:

 - Trusting myself!!!!!!!!!!!!!!!!
 Sounds so cliché, but I relied so much on what authority figures told me.
 I didn’t even have my own voice.
 Boy, has that ever changed!

 - Thinking more positively and living in gratitude.
 Previously, I might see a field of beautiful flowers and then notice the one turd on the field.
 I’d then sit by said turd, and complain about it while forgetting about all the beauty around me!
 No more.
 I have made gratitude a practice and my life is better as a result.

 - Feeling the little girl in my belly playing soccer as I write this!!!!!!!!!!
 I’m 25 weeks pregnant.
 Previously, I had real body image issues so I never thought I’d love being pregnant, BUT I DO!
 I feel beautiful, sexy and so very grateful.